Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Discussion and Conclusion

 Invariant properties allow to recognize and model tasks that were demonstrated in different environments, without the need for accurate calibration.
 For trajectory reconstruction and generation however, calibration efforts cannot be avoided since for these applications we need initial values as pointed out in the related paragraphs in Sections~\ref{sec:invars_vec} and \ref{sec:invars_screw}.
 More in detail, we need initial values for the orientation $\matmf{R}_1$ or location $\matmf{T}_1$ of the moving frame, and, if we reconstruct the object trajectory up to position and orientation, we also need respective initial values $\vect{p}_1$ and $\mat{R}_1$.
 In practical applications, these initial values are to be derived from environment models or from sensor measurements, either directly or using model-based state estimators.

-Following a similar line of reasoning, the invariants themselves cannot be used to describe or check relations \emph{between} motion and force, such as reciprocity between a twist and a wrench screw, unless the transformation between the respective moving frames in which the motion and force invariants are represented is known.
+Following a similar line of reasoning, the invariants themselves cannot be used to describe or check relations \emph{between} motion and force, such as reciprocity between a screw twist and a screw wrench, unless the transformation between the respective moving frames in which the motion and force invariants are represented is known.
 In general, this requires calibration.
-For example, to check the \textit{reciprocity condition}, i.e., the condition that no power is dissipated in the contact,

-it is required that both twist and wrench screws, $\screw{t}$ and $\screw{w}$, are expressed in the same reference frame and have the same reference point.
+For example, to check the \textit{reciprocity condition}, i.e., the condition that no power is dissipated in the contact: $\vect{f} \cdot \vect{v} + \vect{m} \cdot \vect{\omega} = 0,$ it is required that both twist and wrench, $\screw{t}$ and $\screw{w}$, are expressed in the same reference frame and have the same reference point.
 Therefore, we cannot just plug in the $\vect{a}$ and $\vect{b}$ object invariants of the respective screw invariants, because they are defined relative to their respective moving frames, and, in turn, to the frames in which the twist and wrench trajectories were measured.
 Hence, to study relations between motion and force, we need a calibration between the respective measurement frames.